Stone-Monkey1/sokal-qa-application/README.md

 2. Run "git clone https://github.com/Stone-Monkey1/sokal-qa-application.git"
 3. Go back into the terminal and navigate into the repository you just cloned by typing "cd sokal-qa-application"
 4. Now, you need to download the package dependencies.
-5. while still in your sokal-qa-application file, you'll need to "cd frontend" this navigates into the frontend file.
-6. Once in the frontend file you'll need to run "npm install" this will install all the package dependencies to run the frontend portion of the application.
-7. You'll now need to do the same thing for the backend file.
-8. From the frontend file type "cd .." this will navigate you back to the sokal-qa-application file.
-9. Now, you guessed it, you need to do the same thing in the backend file.
-From here "cd backend" once in the backend file, run "npm install" to install the backend dependencies.
+5. Run this in the terminal of the root directory, which should be "sokal-qa-application": chmod +x setup.sh ./setup.sh
+6. This SHOULD download all dependencies required for the frontend and backend.
-10. At this point it's probably wise to open a second terminal, one to control the backend and the other to control the frontend.
+7. At this point you should open a second terminal, one to control the backend and the other to control the frontend.
+8. In one terminal cd into the backend by typing "cd backend".
-11. Once you're in the correct file, you'll need to type "node server.js" to start the backend application.
+9. Once you're in the correct file, you'll need to type "node server.js" to start the backend application.
 If done properly you should see "Server running on port 3000" in the terminal.
+10. You'll also need to open the second terminal you made earlier. cd into the frontend by typing "cd frontend".
 12. To begin the frontend application you'll need to run "npm run serve" in the frontend file to begin the frontend application you'll know it's working if you see "App running at: Local: http://localhost:8080/".
 13. Now, just navigate to that url and you SHOULD see the application :D